Answered By: Kate Britt Last Updated: Dec 06, 2019 Views: 27

 Legal encyclopedias provide general information on a legal topic.
 They are arranged alphabetically by subject and have extensive indexes.
 When researching a legal topic, it is best to begin with the most specific terms possible.

 National legal encyclopedias are helpful places to begin looking at a topic, before delving into jurisdiction-specific research.
-There are two main national legal encyclopedias, housed behind the Reference Desk.
+There are two main national legal encyclopedias, both available to the public:

 Am.
 Jur.
 [1st Edition] is also available.
 (ANNEX KF154 .A4)